top of page

 • Are they feeling inadequate compared to their peers?

-I know there are many questions to consider (and that isn't all of them!) , but they are crucially important to understanding problematic behaviours in the school environment.
-A great start to understanding is to talk to the student.
-Some solutions are simple like using noise cancelling earphones, having a snack or quick break before beginning a task or moving desks.
-Some solutions may not be easy and we often find those students are the ones who need us to understand them and their often annoying behaviours the most.
+I know many questions to consider (and that isn't all of them!), but they are crucial to understanding problematic behaviours in the school environment.
+A great start to understanding is talking to the student.
+Some simple solutions include noise-cancelling earphones, having a snack or quick break before beginning a task, or moving desks.
+Some solutions may not be easy, and we often find that those students need us to understand them and their often annoying behaviours the most.

 bottom of page